The1stMartian/Nextflow-RNA-Seq/README.md

 ### Differential expression analysis table
  <img src="./media/devalues.jpg" alt="detable"/><br><br>
 ### Differential expression results with Log2FC, p-value, and adjusted p-value (test vs control)
-- Note: the adjusted p-value significance cutoff can be set at the top of the DESeq2.R script if needed.
+- A filtered table of significant genes.
+Note that the adjusted p-value significance cutoff can be set at the top of the DESeq2.R script if needed.
 Default is 0.05.<br>
 - A basic Volcano plot (-log10 p-value vs. Log2 FC).<br><br>
  <img src="./media/volcano.jpg" alt="volcanoplot"/><br><br>
-- A filtered table of significant genes<br><br>
 ### All aligned (.bam) files
-- Before and after de-duplication (using UMIs) bam files<br><br>
+- Before and after de-duplication (using UMIs) bam files<br>
 ### All other intermdediate files<br>
 - countsMatrix
 - bam indices